vinay-bharadwaj/ai-project-dashboard/README.md

 # AI Project Status Dashboard

-An AI-powered web app that analyzes project status updates and returns:
+An intelligent web app that analyzes project status updates and instantly returns:

 - A plain-English summary
 - Flagged risks (High / Medium / Low)
 - Recommended action items
-- Overall project health status
+- Overall project health (On track / At risk / Critical)

+## How it works

+This project uses a **rule-based NLP engine** built entirely in Python — no external AI APIs, no cost, no rate limits.
+The analyzer scans project updates for risk keywords, scores sentences by severity, and generates structured output.
+This makes it fast, predictable, and easy to extend.

 ## Tech stack

 - **Frontend**: HTML, CSS, JavaScript
 - **Backend**: Python, Flask
-- **AI**: Anthropic Claude API
+- **Analysis**: Custom NLP engine (rule-based keyword scoring)

 ## How to run locally